Wincey Willis: Early life and education

+As a child, she wanted to be a vet.
+Willis left school at 16 and took a year out, before going to France and doing the equivalent of A-levels there.
+She then got a place at Strasbourg University.

 Career

-Willis began her career as a travel rep, where she worked in North Africa, before moving to the record library and promotions department at Radio Tees in Newcastle upon Tyne.
-She joined the city's Tyne Tees Television in September 1981.
+Willis began her career as a travel rep, where she worked in North Africa, before becoming a Rep for DJM Records and moving to the record library and promotions department at Radio Tees in Stockton on Tees.
+Her first on-air appearance was on a Saturday morning show presented by Les Ross.
+She joined Tyne Tees Television in September 1981.
 Willis began presenting the weather for the network, despite admitting that it was not a subject she specialised in.
 The following year, she hosted her own Granada Television series, Wincey's Pets.

 As part of the relaunch of TV-am by its new editor, Greg Dyke, Willis was "poached" from Tyne Tees.
 She replaced Commander David Philpott as the station's main weekday weather presenter on Good Morning Britain in May 1983.
 In doing so, she became ITV's first national female weather presenter.
 In addition to this, Willis hosted other segments on TV-am, such as those featuring pets and animals.

 In 1985, she joined the game show Treasure Hunt as an adjudicator, working with Anneka Rice and Kenneth Kendall.
 Willis's first book, It's Raining Cats and Dogs, written about her animals, was published in 1986, with an introduction by naturalist Gerald Durrell.
 The same year saw the launch of The Weather Game, a board game made by Waddingtons and devised by Willis.